onsi/migration-proposal/stories.prolific.md

 ---

-If the BBS is killed mid-migration, bringing the BBS back completes the migration
+[BUG] If the BBS is killed mid-migration, bringing the BBS back completes the migration

-I propose using this to drive out adding encoding/versioning information to each database record.
-(We've already done this but I might have ordered the stories this way instead)

-This also drives out managing the database version in the case of a failed migration.
+This drives out managing the database version in the case of a failed migration.

 Acceptance:
 - while true; do